 TikTok gifts

-You need 200 diamonds (equivalent to 400 coins) to earn one dollar.
-TikTok takes 50% of your earnings, and creators must earn at least $100 before withdrawing any cash.
+Here's some quick maths: You need 200 diamonds (equivalent to 400 coins) to earn one dollar.
+And not to rain on your parade, but TikTok does take 50% of your earnings, and creators must earn at least $100 before withdrawing any cash.

-TikTok also has other gifting features, such as gift voting, guessing games, and lucky airdrop gifts, which help you create interactive elements during your lives and keep your audience engaged.
+TikTok also has other gifting features, such as gift voting, guessing games, and lucky airdrop gifts.
+Using these more interactive elements can keep your audience engaged during livestreams.

 Sell TikTok subscriptions